-In 2017 to 2018, the cost per primary school pupil in Orkney was £8,315, which is less than the 2016 to 2017 figure of £8,423, but significantly more than the 2017 to 2018 Scottish average of £4,974.
+In 2017/18, the cost per primary school pupil in Orkney was £8,315, which is less than the 2016/17 figure of £8,423, but significantly more than the 2017/18 Scottish average of £4,974.

 The cost per primary school place in the three island authorities is generally significantly higher than in other areas of the country.
 This is because providing education in our most remote and rural settings requires additional staff, resulting in increased costs.
 The cost per pupil in Orkney is lower than in the Western Isles, but higher than in Shetland.